 - Sustainability Web Pages - Explore these pages on the City's website for more information on the City's sustainability initiatives including links to recorded webinars.

 - Climate Action Pledge – The City Council adopted a Climate Action Pledge and affirmed support for the Southeast Florida Regional Climate Change Compact

 - Water Conservation & Public Outreach Program - Providing water and wastewater facility tours and information regarding conservation and sustainability.
 Annual Drop Savers Poster Contest for elementary school children, and mailed Consumer Confidence Report (CCR).

 - Environmental Education at Gumbo Limbo Nature Center - In addition to information regarding turtles and other ocean animals, education programs and exhibits include solar panels exhibit, long-line exhibit, seafood awareness card, SLAP Pole (Sea Level Awareness Project) and Marine Debris Timeline.
 Visit GumboLimbo.org to learn more.

 - Lake Wyman Green Demonstration Project - Installed sustainable features at Lake Wyman Park including solar panels, rain barrels and windmill to generate electricity.
 New playground equipment, exercise equipment and jogging path manufactured from recycle materials were installed.

 - Tree City USA Certification/ National Arbor Day Foundation Annual Arbor Day Proclamation -Arbor Day celebration with City officials and school children.
-City has been awarded Tree City USA Award for 35 years and Tree City USA Growth Award for 3 years
+City has been awarded Tree City USA Award for over 40 years and Tree City USA Growth Award for 3 years